Clare College, Cambridge: Old Court

 Clare's Old Court, a Grade I listed building, was built between 1638 and 1715, with a long interruption for the English Civil War.
 The period spans the arrival of classicism into the mainstream of British architecture, such that its progress can be traced in the marked differences between the oldest wing to the north, which still has vaulting and other features in the unbroken tradition of English Gothic architecture, and the final southern block, which shows a fully articulated classic style.

-The college's chapel was built in 1763 and designed by Sir James Burrough, the Master of neighbouring Caius College.
-Its altarpiece is Annunciation by Cipriani.
+The college's chapel was built in 1763 and designed by Sir James Burrough, the Master of neighbouring Gonville and Caius College.
+Its altarpiece is Annunciation by Giovanni Battista Cipriani.

 Old Court frames King's College Chapel in views from the Backs.

+The River Wing addition to Old Court by architects Witherford Watson Mann received a 2026 RIBA National Award and was shortlisted for the 2026 Stirling Prize.